Dalymount Park: Decline

 However, by the 1980s, Dalymount had been sidelined by the more modern and larger Lansdowne Road rugby union ground for Irish football internationals.
-Parts of the ground had also become somewhat dilapidated, some of terracing was in bad shape – with grass growing on it in places – and one access route to the ground (behind the old "Tramway End") had been cut off completely.
+Parts of the ground had also become somewhat dilapidated, some of the terracing was in bad shape – with grass growing on it in places – and one access route to the ground (behind the old "Tramway End") had been cut off completely.
 In February 1985, when Ireland played the then World Champions, Italy, at Dalymount Park, it was clear that the old ground could not accommodate the 40,000 or so spectators who turned up to see the game.
 Fans had to be passed down to the sidelines to avoid being crushed and serious questions were raised about whether Dalymount was a viable venue for modern sport.
 After a safety review, the capacity of the stadium was cut in half to only 22,000.
 Thereafter, Dalymount only rarely hosted senior internationals and rarer still competitive ones.
-The last full Irish international game to be played there was friendly against Morocco in 1990.
+The last full Irish international game to be played there was a friendly against Morocco in 1990.
 Dalymount also lost the FAI Cup Final in 1990, when it was switched to Lansdowne Road.
 It briefly recovered the final in 1996, when it held the replayed final between Shelbourne and St Patrick's Athletic and in 1997 and 1998, when it hosted Cup Final again.
 However, in 1999, the final was switched to Tolka Park and in 2003 back to Lansdowne Road.
-Even when Landsdowne was being redeveloped in 2006 to 2010, Dalymount was not considered suitable to host the Cup Final, which was held at the Royal Dublin Society stadium in 2007 and 2008 and Tallaght Stadium in 2009.
+Even when Landsdowne was being redeveloped from 2006 to 2010, Dalymount was not considered suitable to host the Cup Final, which was held at the Royal Dublin Society stadium in 2007 and 2008 and Tallaght Stadium in 2009.

 Redevelopment

 Bohemians have redeveloped the ground to some extent.
 In 1999 the old main stand was replaced by a modern structure with 2742 seats, known as the "Jodi Stand".
 This was at a cost of £1.1 million.
 This new structure replaced the 90-year-old wooden stand and at the time was meant to be phase one of the redevelopment of Dalymount Park.

 Half of the terrace on the opposite side was knocked down, the remainder had seats installed on the terracing and held 3720 but has no roof cover which limited its use until it was closed for health and safety reasons in 2011.
 The old "Shed End", now called "The Des Kelly Carpets Stand" has similarly had seats added and now has a capacity of 1485 and is now commonly used as an away section.
 The terrace behind the opposite goal (or "Tramway End") has been sold and is also therefore closed, leaving the ground with only two operational sides.
 The current capacity of the stadium is therefore reduced to just 4,227.
 Bohs' average crowd is about 2,000.
-There is no designated stand for away fans with traveling support accommodated in different stands depending on the numbers expected.
-The more vocal Bohemians fans meanwhile, gather at the western end of the main stand.